CPAN-Security/security.metacpan.org/sbom/README.md

     }

     note right of ecosystem_package
-        May have downstream
+        May have downstream package ecosystems
-        package ecosystems
+        May be Public or Private
     end note

     distributor_package --> ecosystem_developer